vimoreno21/Facial_Recognition_and_Tracking/README.md

 This project implements a local, real-time face recognition system.
 It detects faces, tracks them across frames, and identifies known individuals using facial embeddings.
-Everything runs on-device — no cloud processing.
+Everything runs on-device and there is no cloud processing.

 In addition to real-time recognition, the system includes full support for evaluating the embedding space using a YouTube Faces (YTF)-style dataset.